jacklynf/jacklynf/README.md

 ## Welcome! :wave:

-I created this profile to offer a sneak-peek into a few of the more interesting programs that I've worked on.
+I created this profile to offer a sneak-peek into a few of the more fun and advanced programs that I've worked on.

 As my skills grow, so, too, will the number of repos here!